Configuration spaces of clusters as $E_d$-algebras: Cellular decompositions of clustered configuration spaces

 This map admits a section $s$ by including $\{1,\dotsc,|K|\}$ into $\R$, and the composition $s\circ\chi$ is homotopic to the identity by linear interpolation.
 Thus, $\chi$ is an equivalence of $E_1$-algebras.
 Since $\Xi$ is a freely generated by $\bE$, we get $BC(\R;\ul{\S}^0)\simeq\textstyle\bigvee_{e\in\bE}\S^1$. \end{expl}

 \begin{tFigure}

 {An instance of $\chi\colon C(\R;\ulp{\S}^0)\to \Xi$} \end{tFigure}

 In the case of general labelling sequences $\bmX=(X_k)_{k\ge 1}$ with non-isolated basepoints, we have to deal with the phenomenon that new clusters can suddenly arise or vanish when a label leaves or enters the basepoint, respectively.
-In order to gain control ‘near’ the basepoint, we will have to assume that each $X_k$ is \emph{well-based}, i.e.\ the basepoint inclusion $*\hookrightarrow X_k$ is a cofibration in the Quillen model structure of spaces.
+In order to gain control ‘near’ the basepoint, we will have to assume that each $X_k$ is \emph{well-based}, i.e.\ the basepoint inclusion $*\hookrightarrow X_k$ is a cofibration in the Quillen model structure of spaces (it is not necessary to consider cofibrations of $\frS_k$-spaces; see Remark~\ref{rem:noSym} for a conceptual reason.)

 \begin{theo} Let $\bm{X}=(X_k)_{k\ge 1}$ be a sequence of well-based spaces (with arbitrary based $\frS_k$-actions on $X_k$).
 Then we have a weak equivalence, abbreviating $\bmX^{\wedge K}\coloneqq X_{k_1}\wedge \dotsb\wedge X_{k_r}$,\looseness-1